 "AppScan Standard has detected it is out-of-session and is trying to re-login"

 During this time, the Scan Log will display multiple login requests until the scan eventually stops with this log entry:

 Stopping scan due to out of session detection

-AppScan Standard detects it is out-of-session and is not able to successfully validate its marked in-session pattern.
+As the error message says, AppScan Standard detects it is out-of-session and it is not able to login into the target application.

 Resolving the problem